 “In one town block, Tony Argeris had a butcher’s shop, Hellen, a drapery and John Mavromatis (Black) and his son Jim had a café in a building that was owned by John's brother George.“

 When Vince acquired a holiday house at Pialba all the local Greeks from the nearby towns of Kingaroy, Wondai, Murgon, Nanango and Gympie would join them.

-During the war years Jack’s brother George in nearby Murgon was struggling to maintain the business once his two nephews were called up.
+During the war years John's brother George in nearby Murgon was struggling to maintain the business once his two nephews were called up.
 With a large military camp based at Murgon, George threatened to close it unless he could retain one of his nephews to help him run the café.
 The authorities told George they would seize it if he didn’t reopen, such was their power at the time.
 George’s Greek compatriot Vince Hellen agreed to take over the business in Murgon even though he was based in Goomeri.
-George joined his brother Jack in Goomeri.
+George joined his brother John in Goomeri.